FAQ

 If you can't go to our notary's office, you can go to any other notary's office bringing your printed document and requesting the signature legitimization and you will have to bring the document sealed by the notary.

 The day starts with a master class presented by professional divers on how to work underwater, without gravity, simulating the conditions of space where there is no gravity or oxygen.
-Safety measures and the use of the needed equipment to be able to breathe underwater and maintain neutral buoyancy are explained.
+Safety measures and the use of the necessary equipment to be able to breathe underwater and maintain neutral buoyancy are explained.

 Then, participants are transported to the pool facilities in a mini-bus where they will be divided into pairs.
 Each pair, along with the divers' team, will do subaquatic assembly tasks, recreating the challenges that astronauts face in space.